Dextro1597/Malicious-Twin/README.md

 To run the tool navigate to the directory where you have saved it ,from the terminal first type chmod +x malicious_twin.sh and then type ./malicious_twin.sh and Wallah your in.

+After the apk/exe is created you can get a reverse tcp connection using msfconsole.

 ***IMP: Please note that the apk or exe should be as following:-
         1.The size of apk or exe should be small.